ligato/docs/docs/plugins/db-plugins.md

 # Database Plugins

-This section discusses the set of [Ligato infrastructure][cn-infra-github] database plugins.
+This section discusses  database plugins.

 ---

 ## Datasync

-Datasync defines the interfaces for the abstraction of data synchronization between app plugins and different backend data sources such as data stores, message buses, or rpc-connected clients.
+Datasync defines the interfaces for data synchronization between app plugins and different backend data sources that include s data stores, message buses, or rpc-connected clients.

-Data synchronization addresses the situation when multiple data sets must by synchronized as a result of a published event.
+Data synchronization addresses the situation when multiple data sets must  synchronize following a published event.

 Examples of components that publish events:

-- database updates
+- Database updates
-- message bus consuming messages from Kafka topics
+- Message bus consuming messages from Kafka topics
 - RPC clients using gRPC or REST APIs

 The data synchronization APIs are centered around watching, and publishing data change events.
 These events are processed asynchronously.

-The data handled by one plugin can have references to the data of another plugin.
-Therefore, a proper time/order sequence of data resynchronization between plugins must be maintained.
-The datasync plugin initiates a full data resync in the same order as the other plugins have been registered in Init().
+The data handled by one plugin can have references to data of another plugin.
+Therefore, you must maintain a proper time/order sequence of data resynchronization between plugins.

+The datasync plugin initiates a full data resync in the same order you have registered your plugins in the `Init() function.

 **References**